AhmedGhrml/GithubReposMVST/README.md

 This project lets you type a github username and look up for its repositories and search for an exact repository

+# Future Improvements
+I would like to enhance the UI more since it's pretty much simple , nothing fancy.

+# Feedback about the exercise
+I HAD FUN! , I mean , the exercise is quite simple , yet it's challenging , I had fun working with React , I faced some bugs (Obviously xD) , but that's our job as developers right? :'D , but to be honest , I loved the exercice and I hope you like my work!

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).